Azerbaijani language: Azerbaijani literature

 Mohammad-Hossein Shahriar, Iranian Azerbaijani poet, who wrote in Azerbaijani and Persian.

 The development of Azerbaijani literature is closely associated with Anatolian Turkish, written in Perso-Arabic script.
 Examples of its detachment date to the 14th century or earlier.
 Kadi Burhan al-Din, Hasanoghlu, and Imadaddin Nasimi helped to establish Azerbaiijani as a literary language in the 14th century through poetry and other works.
-One ruler of the Qara Qoyunlu state, Jahanshah, wrote poems in Azerbaijani language with the nickname "Haqiqi".
+One ruler of the Qara Qoyunlu state, Jahanshah, wrote poems in Azerbaijani language under the pen name "Haqiqi".
 Sultan Yaqub, a ruler of the Aq Qoyunlu state, wrote poems in the Azerbaijani language.
 The ruler and poet Ismail I wrote under the pen name Khatā'ī (which means "sinner" in Persian) during the fifteenth century.
 During the 16th century, the poet, writer and thinker Fuzûlî wrote mainly in Azerbaijani but also translated his poems into Arabic and Persian.

 Starting in the 1830s, several newspapers were published in Iran during the reign of the Qajar dynasty, but it is unknown whether any of these newspapers were written in Azerbaijani.
 In 1875, Akinchi (Əkinçi / اکينچی) ("The Ploughman") became the first Azerbaijani newspaper to be published in the Russian Empire.
 It was started by Hasan bey Zardabi, a journalist and education advocate.

 Mohammad-Hossein Shahriar is an important figure in Azerbaijani poetry.
 His most important work is Heydar Babaya Salam and it is considered to be a pinnacle of Azerbaijani literature and gained popularity in the Turkic-speaking world.
 It was translated into more than 30 languages.

 In the mid-19th century, Azerbaijani literature was taught at schools in Baku, Ganja, Shaki, Tbilisi, and Yerevan.
 Since 1845, it has also been taught in the Saint Petersburg State University in Russia.
 In 2018, Azerbaijani language and literature programs are offered in the United States at several universities, including Indiana University, UCLA, and University of Texas at Austin.
 The vast majority, if not all Azerbaijani language courses teach North Azerbaijani written in the Latin script and not South Azerbaijani written in the Perso-Arabic script.

 Modern literature in the Republic of Azerbaijan is primarily based on the Shirvani dialect, while in the Iranian Azerbaijan region (historic Azerbaijan) it is based on the Tabrizi one.